-- The Class A-1 Trustee or Class A-2 Trustee, whichever represents the Class with the larger principal amount of Certificates outstanding at the time that the Indenture Default occurs. - Upon payment of final distributions to the holders of such larger Class, the other of the Class A-1 Trustee or Class A-2 Trustee. - Upon payment of final distributions to the holders of Class A-1 and A-2 Certificates, the Class B Trustee. - Upon payment of final distributions to the holders of Class B Certificates, the Class C-1 Trustee or Class C-2 Trustee, whichever represents the Class with the larger principal amount of Certificates outstanding at such time. - Upon payment of final distributions to the holders of such larger Class, the other of the Class C-1 Trustee or Class C-2 Trustee. - Under certain circumstances, and notwithstanding the foregoing, the liquidity provider with the largest amount owed to it.
+- o The Class A-1 Trustee or Class A-2 Trustee, whichever represents the Class with the larger principal amount of Certificates outstanding at the time that the Indenture Default occurs. - o Upon payment of final distributions to the holders of such larger Class, the other of the Class A-1 Trustee or Class A-2 Trustee. - o Upon payment of final distributions to the holders of Class A-1 and A-2 Certificates, the Class B Trustee. - o Upon payment of final distributions to the holders of Class B Certificates, the Class C Trustee. - o Under certain circumstances, and notwithstanding the foregoing, the liquidity provider with the largest amount owed to it.

-During the continuation of any Indenture Default, the Controlling Party may accelerate and sell the Equipment Notes issued under such Indenture, subject to certain limitations.
-See "Description of the Intercreditor Agreement -- Intercreditor Rights -- Sale of Equipment Notes or Aircraft".
+During the continuation of any Indenture Default, the Controlling Party may direct the acceleration and sale of the Equipment Notes issued under such Indenture, subject to certain limitations.
+See "Description of the Intercreditor Agreement--Intercreditor Rights--Sale of Equipment Notes or Aircraft".
 The market for Equipment Notes during any Indenture Default may be very limited, and there can be no assurance as to the price at which they could be sold.
-If the Controlling Party sells any Equipment Notes for less than their outstanding principal amount, certain Certificateholders will receive a smaller amount of principal distributions than anticipated and will not have any claim for the shortfall against Continental, any Owner Trustee, any Owner Participant or any Trustee.
+If the Controlling Party directs the sale of any Equipment Notes for less than their outstanding principal amount, the Class C Certificateholders will receive a smaller amount of principal distributions than anticipated and will not have any claim for the shortfall against Continental, any Owner Trustee, any Owner Participant or any Trustee.

-RATINGS OF THE CERTIFICATES
+RATINGS OF THE OFFERED CERTIFICATES

-It is a condition to the issuance of the Certificates that the Class A-1 and A-2 Certificates be rated not lower than Aa3 by Moody's and AA+ by Standard & Poor's, the Class B Certificates be rated not lower than A2 by Moody's and AAby Standard & Poor's and the Class C-1 and C-2 Certificates be rated not lower than Baa1 by Moody's and A- by Standard & Poor's.
+It is a condition to the issuance of the Class C Certificates that they be rated not lower than Baal by Moody's and A- by Standard & Poor's.
+The issuance of the Class C Certificates is also subject to receipt of written confirmation from Moody's and Standard & Poor's that the terms of the Class C Certificates will not result in a withdrawal, suspension or downgrading of the ratings of the Class A-1 Certificates, the Class A-2 Certificates or the Class B Certificates.
 A rating is not a recommendation to purchase, hold or sell Certificates, since such rating does not address market price or suitability for a particular investor.
 A rating may not remain for any given period of time and may be lowered or withdrawn entirely by a Rating Agency if in its judgment circumstances in the future (including the downgrading of Continental, the Depositary or a Liquidity Provider) so warrant.

-The rating of the Certificates is based primarily on the default risk of the Equipment Notes and the Depositary, the availability of the Liquidity Facility for the benefit of holders of the Certificates, the collateral value provided by the Aircraft relating to the Equipment Notes and the subordination provisions applicable to the Certificates.
-Standard & Poor's has indicated that its rating applies to a unit consisting of Certificates representing the Trust Property and Escrow Receipts initially representing undivided interests in certain rights to \$744,744,000 of Deposits.
-Amounts deposited under the Escrow Agreements are not property of Continental and are not entitled to the benefits of Section 1110 of the U.S. Bankruptcy Code.
-Neither the Certificates nor the Escrow Receipts may be separately assigned or transferred.
+The rating of the Offered Certificates is based primarily on the default risk of the Equipment Notes and the Depositary, the availability of the Liquidity Facility for the benefit of holders of the Offered Certificates, the collateral value provided by the Aircraft relating to the Equipment Notes and the subordination provisions applicable to the Certificates.
+Standard & Poor's has indicated that its rating applies to a unit consisting of Offered Certificates representing the Trust Property and Escrow Receipts initially representing undivided interests in certain rights to \$191,763,896 of Deposits.
+Amounts deposited under the Escrow Agreements are not property of Continental and are not entitled to the benefits of Section 1110 of the U.S. Bankruptcy ${\sf Code.}\xspace$ Neither the Offered Certificates nor the Escrow Receipts may be separately assigned or transferred.

-UNUSED ESCROWED FUNDS
+RETURN OF ESCROWED FUNDS